 - Beware of coat hair.
 Hair that tangles eat the nape of the neck caused by friction can knot densely and be is more likely to break.
 Carry the Manta brush with you and gently run through the nape hairline after taking off your coat and scarf .
 This will prevent any tangle buildup as the Manta cling to the shape of the head so that even at the nape of the neck hair will be freed easily with no place for knots to hide.

-- Massage your scalp every night for ten minutes when the hair is dry.
+- Insist on scalp massage every night for ten minutes when the hair is dry.
 Use firm movements with your fingers and circular gestures with your Manta to really move the scalp.
 It will relax the scalp and relieve tension but also really stimulate the follicles and increase blood flow.
 The differences I have seen in the thickness of my clients hair that have done this is incredible.

 - Get your vitamins.
 Ensure your first meal contains protein and Vitamin C which is essential for hair growth to feed hair from within.
 If you need an extra boost take a supplement of Biotin PK4 hair Protein capsules.